wellbutteredtoast/StardewX/README.md

 <img src="https://stardewvalleywiki.com/mediawiki/images/6/67/Void_Chicken.png" style="padding-left: 20px;" alt="Void Chicken"><br>StardewX -- a **massive** expansion to Stardew Valley 1.6.
 StardewX is a comprehensive mod that adds a large amount of *new* content while making edits to pre-existing vanilla content.
 For a **comprehensive** overview into what was changed from the vanilla games -- I will direct you to the `docs` directory which is effectively a wiki for this project.
 It covers everything that is changed, what is added, all that important stuff.

+# How is the Repo Organized?

+Pretty easily, which is nice.
+About 99% of all C# code will be inside the `src` directory.
+The `ModEntry.cs` file will remain here in the root of the directory alongside the manifest.
+The JSON for the Content Patcher will be in stored in `[CP] StardewX` - which is just all the pure JSON data and assets.
+The two mods depend on each other, you can't have one without the other without hard crashing.
+The Content Patcher portion of this repo has its own README and information on how to help out!

+# Notice: Multiplayer

+This mod is 100% **not compatible** with any multiplayer play.
+Playing with other people is **not recommended** at all, do so at your own risk.

+# Notice: System Requirements

+This mod is incredibly heavy.
+Having hundreds of assets, several massive changes to the core of the game, multiple dependencies, and an incredibly large amount of JSON data.
+This mod requires that users have a large amount of RAM available for use.
+I would recommend around 16GB of RAM as the perfect amount.
+8GB is doable but you would likely experience performance losses.

+# Notice: Lewd Content

+Yeah, this mod features large amounts of lewd content on top of everything else.
+This is optional, disabled by default.
+If you want lewd content, enable it in the GenericModConfigMenu menu entry.
+By enabling lewd content, you declare that you're over 18 and are 100% okay with seeing mature and sexual content and will not get offended by such material.

 ## How can I build StardewX?

 I recommend you don't.
 Usually my commits are not well tested initally.
 I recommend you go to the latest **[Release](https://github.com/wellbutteredtoast/stardewx/releases)** of the project and install it into your game.
 However if you *do* want to build this on your own, it's not too difficult.